FuhaiLiAiLab/FuhaiLiAILab.github.io/_pages/about.md

 Welcome to join FuhaiLiAI lab
 ------
-Please check our publications at: https://scholar.google.com/citations?hl=en&user=rVZfU9sAAAAJ&view_op=list_works&sortby=pubdate
+Please check our publications at my google school site